 Matthew joined ILM as CEO in July 2018.
 With many years’ experience in fundraising and legacies, Matthew worked as Director of Fundraising at St Paul’s Cathedral, as well as for major charities including Action for Children, the Stroke Association and the British Heart Foundation.

-If you have any comments or questions for us, please fill in the form and we will get back to you.
+If you have any general enquiries, please fill in the form below.

 James was proud to be elected to the Board of ILM in December 2014 and he is committed to ensuring that ILM continues to provide its members with the training, support and leadership that it has provided so well over the past 15 years.